NREL/nrelWattileExt/demo/DEMO.md

 - `predictors_target_config.json`
 - `train_stats.json`
 - `torch_model`

-**TO DO:** Is `predictions.h5` also needed?
+- `predictions.h5`

-These five files within a directory make a minimal Wattile model.
+These six files within a directory make a minimal Wattile model.
 Additional files created during training include cached data, cached predictions, and plots/visualizations of model's performance with respect to the validation data set.
+(Of these additional files, only the plots/visualizations are included with the example model.)

 Importing a Trained Model
 -------------------------